NFYK10006U Diffusive and Stochastic Processes

 MSc Programme in Physics w. minor subject

-Stochastic descriptions offer powerful ways to understand fluctuating and noisy phenomena, and are widely used in many scientific discipline including physics, chemistry, and biology.
-In this course, basic analytical and numerical tools to analyze stochastic phenomena are introduced and will be demonstrated on several important natural examples.
+Stochastic descriptions offer powerful ways to understand fluctuating and noisy phenomena, and are widely used in many disciplines including physics, chemistry, biology, and economics.
+In this course, basic analytical and numerical tools to analyze stochastic phenomena are introduced and will be demonstrated on several important examples.
 Students will learn to master stochastic descriptions for analyzing non-equilibrium complex phenomena.

 At the conclusion of the course students are expected to be able to:

-- Describe diffusion process using random walk, Langevin equation, and Fokker-Plank equation.
+- Describe diffusion process using Langevin equation and Fokker-Plank equation.

-- Explain the first passage time and Kramers escape problem
+- Solve several examples of the first passage time problems.

 - Explain the Poisson process and the birth and death process.
 Use master equations to describe time evolution and steady state of the processes.

-- Explain the relationship between master equations and Fokker-Plank equations using Kramas-Moyal expansion and the linear noise approximation.
+- Explain the relationship between master equations and Fokker-Plank equations using approximation methods such as Kramers-Moyal expansions.

-- Apply the concepts and techniques to various examples from non-equilibrium complex phenomena.
+- Apply the concepts and techniques to various examples of stochastic phenomena from non-equilibrium complex phenomena.

-In this course, first basic tools to analyse stochastic phenomena are introduced by using the diffusion process as one of the most useful examples of stochastic process.
-The topics include random walks, Langevin equations, Fokker-Planck equations, Kramars escape, and the fluctuation-dissipation theorem.
-Then selected stochastic models that have wide applications to various real phenomena are introduced and analysed.
-The topics are chosen from non-equilibrium stochastic phenomena, including birth and death process and Master equation, and asymmetric simple exclusion process.
+In this course, the basic tools to analyse stochastic phenomena are introduced by using the diffusion process as one of the most useful examples of stochastic process.
+The topics include Langevin equations, Fokker-Planck equations, first passage problems, and master equations.
+The tools are then used to analyze selected stochastic models that have wide applications to various real phenomena.
+The topics are chosen from non-equilibrium stochastic phenomena, including geometric Brownian motion (used in e.g. modeling finance), birth and death process (used in e.g. chemical reactions and population dynamics), and asymmetric simple exclusion process (used in e.g. traffic jam formation).
 Throughout the course, exercises for analytical calculations and numerical simulations are provided to improve the students' skills.

 This course will provide the students with mathematical tools that have application in range of fields within and beyond physics.
 Examples of the fields include non-equilibrium statistical physics, biophysics, soft-matter physics, complex systems, econophysics, social physics, chemistry, molecular biology, ecology, etc. This course will provide the students with a competent background for further studies within the research field, i.e. a M.Sc. project.